bgabi15/bgabi15/README.md

 My name is Beatriz Gabriela Colmenares 😋, I'm from Venezuela, living in Colombia since 2018 and I'm a systems engineer.

-* Currently working for CONEXIA as a Semi Senior DBA.
+* Currently working for CONEXIA as a DBA.
 * This is my linkedin profile (www.linkedin.com/in/bgabi15)

 ## Skills